The City Library at Mailänder Platz, Stuttgart

 Photo: martinlorenz.net / Stadtbibliothek Stuttgart / yi architects

-In this light, recent years have witnessed the birth of a number of innovative library service concepts that offer scholars support and cooperation in dealing with digital data, documents, tools and infrastructures in their research and teaching.
+Recent years have witnessed the birth of a number of innovative library service concepts that offer scholars support and cooperation in dealing with digital data, documents, tools and infrastructures in their research and teaching.
 The boundaries between archives, libraries and research were thus redrawn long ago.

 Memory institutions, such as music libraries, archives and museums, are a sine qua non for the study and performance of music.
 These facilities, which preserve and transmit rich bodies of knowledge, are primarily found in the public sector.
 They have a great many tasks, some of which overlap or interrelate.
 Traditionally, they collect and catalogue source material, literature, sheet music, sound recordings, audio-visual media, musical instruments and – especially in museums – objects related to musical life.
 However, thanks to the digital revolution, for several years they have also preserved non-physical formats such as digitisations of their own physical holdings, including files of music, musical notation, e-mails and texts (e.g. from posthumous estates).
 Equally new is their function as aggregators, for example for streaming services.
 At present, Germany’s libraries must respond to changes in information infrastructure and the prospect of setting up a National Research Data Infrastructure (Nationale Forschungsdateninfrastruktur, or NFDI) – a project discussed by Germany’s states and federal government.
-[1] All of this naturally affects those institutions con cerned with and actively involved in music information and documenta tion, whether owing to the research data they themselves collect or to their responsibility for providing long-term access to findings from universities and other research bodies.
+[1] All of this naturally affects those institutions concerned with and actively involved in music information and documentation, whether owing to the research data they themselves collect or to their responsibility for providing long-term access to findings from universities and other research bodies.
 This is accompanied by upheavals in key activities and professions.
-After all, libraries face a new challenge: even relatively new types of re search data must likewise be collected, stored and made accessible.
+After all, libraries face a new challenge: even relatively new types of research data must likewise be collected, stored and made accessible.
 This influences the way that libraries work, forcing them to change and expand their modes of operation.
 As a result, libraries and their fields of activity are currently undergoing a major transformation.

 Bild